IntEL4CoRo/ease_fall_school_2022/README.md

 ```bash
 export DISPLAY=:0 # or :1.
 Put this line in your ~/.bashrc file
 ```
+The Docker container inherits the `DISPLAY` variable from your host system.

 When `docker run hello-world` doesn't work because of missing permissions, check
 ```bash
 groups